SandraCastroPearson/BivRec/README.md

-funtion (cdf) for the two alternating events gap times (Xij and Yij) as well as the marginal survival function for type I gap times (Xij) and the conditional cdf of the type II gap times (Yij) given an interval of type I gap times (Xij) in a non-parametric fashion.
+funtion (cdf) for the two alternating events gap times (Xij and Yij) as well as the marginal survival function for type I gap times (Xij) and the conditional cdf of the type II gap times (Yij) given an interval of type I gap times (Xij) in a nonparametric fashion.

 The package also provides options to simulate and visualize the data and results of analysis.